 Q: When can I join?

-A: Our “12-month” memberships (i.e., full use including alpine skiing, or limited use including xc skiing/biking) start in September and run until the following September.
-Please look at our website and Facebook page for updates on the date new annual membership will be available.
+A: Our 12-month memberships (Full Access, including alpine skiing, or Limited Access, including xc skiing/biking) start in September and run until the following September.
+Keep an eye on our website and Facebook page for updates on the date new annual membership will be available.
 If you purchase a membership after September, it will still expire in the following September.
-Our “summer mountain bike/hiking memberships are sold from April 1 to November 30 each year.
-Our “winter fat biking/snowshoe” memberships are available from November to March.
+Our summer mountain biking/hiking memberships are sold from April 1 to November 30 each year.
+Our winter fat biking/snowshoe memberships are available from November to March.

 A: No, to use the facilities at Blackhawk you must purchase a membership.
 We are a 501c3 non-profit educational organization with a mission to promote outdoor recreational activities and competitive sports for children and families.
 As a private organization, we depend upon our memberships and donations to support our educational programs and trail development.
-Our summer memberships are available for the low cost of $25/person and $50/family (April 1-Nov 30).
+Our summer memberships are available at these rates: Family ($90), Individual ($45), Student ($25) (April 1-Nov 30).
 If you are not sure that you want to join, come out to the East Trailhead to check out the trails and talk with members who are riding.
 If you like what you see (and most people do!), you can join on your smartphone at: https://blackhawk.skiclubpro.com/user

 Q: Are there membership limits at Blackhawk?